oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-19-toolcomponent-object.md

 If the operating system does not provide such a value, the `dottedQuadFileVersion` property **SHALL** be absent.

-> EXAMPLE: On the Microsoft Windows® platform, this information is available in the `FILEVERSION` member of the `VERSIONINFO` structure.
+> EXAMPLE 1: On the Microsoft Windows® platform, this information is available in the `FILEVERSION` member of the `VERSIONINFO` structure.

 ### releaseDateUtc property